-Human and organizational theories in planning, organizing, directing, and controlling.
-Understanding of organizational behavior and communication used to plan, implement, and evaluate organizational processes.
+Students investigate theories of human interaction within an organization and how it impacts planning, organizing, directing, and controlling the organization.
+The course provides an opportunity to better understand organizational behavior and communication used to plan, implement, and evaluate organizational processes.
 Prerequisite: MGT 2603.